 Pilots can then take an Extended Visual Line of Sight (EVLOS) module so they can fly their drones further than 500m.

 The next generation of pilots will be looking to do the most advanced drone training course, the Beyond Visual Line of Sight (BVLOS), exclusive to Flyby as its instructors are all ex-fighter pilots, combat helicopter pilots or CAA examiners.
+This course launched in Spring 2021 and is the World's first BVLOS Aviation School, based in Leicester in the UK.

 This will give pilots the skills to fly drones in one country while sitting in another and control large and heavy drones transporting loads … and to do so both at night and in bad weather.
+A new era for drone technology.